amsclark/NECourtsE-ServicesEvictionScraper/README.md

 Although this software is licensed under a public domain license and may be used without license restriction, this software was developed with humanitarian and charitable purposes in mind, with the intention of allowing tenant advocates to monitor and conduct outreach to tenants at risk of homelessness.

 This software requires Python.
-It runs with a GUI interface, but messages about status of the scraping process are output to the console, so it is best to run it from the console.
+It runs with a GUI interface, but messages about status of the scraping process are output to the console, so it should be launched from the console.

 The output of scraped information is dumped to .csv spreadsheet files in the folder the tool is executed from.